CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 All direct contributors ([CEITECmagnonics] members) are requested to use the following workflow:
 - Have this repository cloned to your local drive (simplest way to do this is using [GitHub Desktop] - ask colleagues for eventual help/introduction).
+- Commit to the appropriate branch.
+For more info see [this](#branch-logic) section below.
 - Work on assigned [Issues] (based on their priority if possible, see [this](https://github.com/orgs/CEITECmagnonics/projects/1) project).
 Post a new issue if you are working on larger modifications, so that others can comment and/or focus on other improvements.
 - When working on some critical file (e.g. [_class_SingleLayer.py](https://github.com/CEITECmagnonics/SpinWaveToolkit/tree/master/SpinWaveToolkit/core/_class_SingleLayer.py)), it's good to let others know, e.g. via MS Teams, to prevent conflicts.
 - When possible, apply the [PEP8] style to your scripts.
 The [black] package might simplify your effort (there is an [extension](https://black.readthedocs.io/en/stable/integrations/editors.html) for PyCharm and other IDEs) - its use is mandatory on the module files.
 Examples and other scripts rely mostly on your feeling for nice code.